dbt-labs/docs.getdbt.com/website/docs/faqs/git/managed-repo.md

 ---
 title: How can we move our project from a managed repository, to a self-hosted repository?
-Description: “Email Support to request your managed repository”
+Description: "Email Support to request your managed repository"
-sidebar_label: ‘How to request your managed repository zipfile’
+sidebar_label: 'How to request your managed repository zipfile'
 id: managed-repo
 ---